serveo-net/Pharos-Auto-Bot/README.md

 - Daily claims & faucet claims (make sure you have linked your X/twitter account)
 - Error handling, and frezz
 - Return Tx-Hash to api to complete text
+- multi account
+- support proxy or not if you don't want to use it

 ## 2. How to run